 On the surface, this may seem like a straightforward statistic.
 However, there is much more at play than the simple transfer of money.
-If we unpack and drill down the 85% of students who are granted financial aid, we see that this money often comes from various programs and organizations, as opposed to one centralized source.
+If we unpack and drill down the 85% of students who receive financial aid, we see that money often comes from various programs and organizations, as opposed to one centralized source.
 There are many ways for college students to receive financial aid.
 It is very important for us to understand the various routes available for monetary relief.

 Many students receive student loans.

 One of the most well-known routes students can take is through a for-profit student loan organization, such as the SLM Corporation, usually known as Sallie Mae.
-The for-profit Sallie Mae organization was worth $1.8 billion in total equity in 2014, a staggering number for anyone not named Warren Buffet.
+The for-profit Sallie Mae organization was worth $1.8 billion in total equity in 2014.
+That’s a staggering number for anyone not named Warren Buffet.
 Sallie Mae, as of the current year, uses a division under the name of Navient to manage their student loans.

-There’s also federal aid programs.
+There are also federal aid programs.

-Consider work study as an option.
+Consider work-study as an option.

-Student loan costs are a hot-button issue in our current environment, and for good reason.
+Student loan costs are a hot-button issue in our current environment and for good reason.
 Nearly 68% of 2015 graduates had student loan debt.
 The average student owed over $30 thousand to the source of their loan.
 However, there are always ways to receive financial aid for those who seek it, no matter which path you walk to get there.